GlennChiu/GCNetworkRequest/README.md

 #### JSON Request

 The **callbackQueue** parameter determines in which GCD queue the completion and error handlers gets called.
 When you pass in `nil` or `NULL` the block will be called on the main thread.
 When you want to perform a long task in the completion handler, it's better to insert a concurrent dispatch queue.
 This way it won't block the main thread and it keeps the app responsive.

+If your application syncs data with a webservice, it's highly likely that it involves several serial HTTP requests.
+The API was designed to be inserted inline into a (private) GCD queue or added on a `NSOperationQueue`.

 ```
 GCNetworkRequest *request = [GCNetworkRequest requestWithURLString:@"http://maps.googleapis.com/maps/api/geocode/json?address=Amsterdam,+Nederland&sensor=true"];